MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 The in-box `System` types which implement the `IComparable` interface can be [found in the Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.icomparable?view=net-5.0).

+### MinLengthValidator

+The `MinLengthValidator` validates that a string value meets a minimum length requirement.

+The minimum length can be configured by setting the `MinLength` value.

+### MaxLengthValidator

+The `MaxLengthValidator` validates that a string value does not exceed a maximum length.

+The maximum length can be configured by setting the `MaxLength` value.

 ### PredicateValidator

-The `PredicateValidator` validates a value using a custom predicate to ensure that a condition is met.
+The `PredicateValidator<T>` validates a value using a custom predicate function to ensure that a condition is met.
+This is useful for one-off validation logic that doesn't warrant its own validator class.

 ### RegexValidator